How to Make a Cherry Bakewell Cocktail

 Yes, that’s the way mr. uglyduckling preferred this cocktail.
 If you do, go ahead and skip the sugared rim.

 It’s just a sweet cherry that has been dyed and sweetened further.
 Feel free to garnish with a Luxardo or any other sweet cherry that you prefer.

 Check out the uglyducklingbakery beverage archives for house favorites like:

 Creamy espresso martini with Baileys

 Peanut butter manhattan

-The “Lady Bridgerton” – an Empress 1908 gin, Earl Grey tea, and lavender cocktail
+The “Lady Bridgerton” Empress 1908 gin cocktail with Earl Grey tea and lavender

 Cherry Bakewell Cocktail